The equality of the homogeneous and the Gabor wave front set

 \section{acknowledgements}

-We are grateful to Profs.
-D. Bahns, S. Coriasco, L. Rodino, J. Toft and I. Witt for valuable advice and constructive criticism.
-To Prof. M. Sugimoto we are grateful for making us aware of the notion of homogeneous wave front set, thus initiating the project.
+We are grateful to Profs.~D.~Bahns, S.~Coriasco, L.~Rodino, J.~Toft and I.~Witt for valuable advice and constructive criticism.
+To Prof.~M.~Sugimoto we are grateful for making us aware of the notion of homogeneous wave front set, thus initiating the project.

-This work was supported by the German Research Foundation (Deutsche Forsch-ungsgemeinschaft, DFG) through the Institutional Strategy of the University of G\"ottingen, in particular through the research training group GRK 1493 and the Courant Research Center ``Higher Order Structures in Mathematics''.
-The first author is also grateful for the support received by the Studienstiftung des Deutschen Volkes and the German Academic Exchange Service (DAAD), as part of this collaboration was funded within the framework of a ``DAAD Doktorandenstipendium''.
+This work was supported by the German Research Foundation (DFG) through the Institutional Strategy of the University of G\"ottingen, in particular through the Graduiertenkolleg 1493 and the Courant Research Center ``Higher Order Structures in Mathematics''.
+The first author is also grateful for the support received by the Studienstiftung des Deutschen Volkes, the German Academic Exchange Service (DAAD) and institutional support by the University of Hannover.